stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/06-using-login-screenlet-for-authentication.markdown

     ![Figure 1: The new view is nested under the view controller's existing view.](../../../images/ios-lp-new-view-outline.png)

 2. With the new view selected, open the Identity inspector and set the view's Custom Class as `LoginScreenlet`.
-This causes Xcode to build the project, and render Login Screenlet's preview in the view.
+Xcode now builds the project and renders Login Screenlet's preview in the view.
 Also note that the view now appears as Login Screenlet in the outline view.

     ![Figure 2: You must set the view's Custom Class to `LoginScreenlet`.](../../../images/ios-lp-custom-class.png)